ToshioCP/Gtk4-tutorial/gfm/sec9.md

 >
 ~~~

-`60,103c61,65` means 44 (=103-60+1) lines are changed to 5 (=65-61+1) lines.
+`61,104c62,66` means that 44 (=104-61+1) lines are changed to 5 (=66-62+1) lines.
 Therefore, 39 lines are reduced.
-Using ui file not only shortens C source files, but also makes the widgets' structure clear.
+Using ui file not only shortens C source files, but also makes the widgets structure clear.

 Now I'll show you `app_open` function in the C file `tfe3.c`.